racket/rhombus/enforestation/0000-enforestation.md

    combiner should be pushed onto the stack.

- * Already-parsed forms that are encoded with `'parsed` (which are “term”s in the figure's termonology) are immediately converted to parsed form (i.e., “tree term”s in the figure) by removing the `'parsed` wrapper.
+ * Already-parsed forms that are encoded with `'parsed` (which are “term”s in the figure's terminology) are immediately converted to parsed form (i.e., “tree term”s in the figure) by removing the `'parsed` wrapper.